Two weeks in Ecuador - Andes, Amazon & Galapagos.

 Breakfast at our hotel.
 Today we say goodbye to the Galapagos Islands and take an afternoon flight back to Quito.
 On the way to the airport we will make one last stop to take photographs of “Los Gemelos”, the twin craters, vast sinkholes in the middle of the forest located in the highest part of the island.
 It’s a very unique habitat for bromeliads, orchids, mosses, lichens and many birds.
 Here, you are able to find the famous vermillion flycatcher, 8 species of Charles Darwin finches, and every so often short-eared owls.

 We’ll arrive back to our “home” in the historic center of Quito in time for dinner and a last evening in the city.
-Overnight in the Boutique Plaza Sucre hotel Quito
+Overnight in the Patio Andaluz Hotel Quito

 DAY 14.
 Friday, May 13.
 QUITO ✈ INTERNATIONAL FLIGHT

 We’ll have a nice relaxed morning before our 3:13 PM international flight home.
 We’ll arrive back at JFK just after midnight following a short layover in Panama.